-MAR40613 Certificate IV in Maritime Operations (Master up to 35 metres Near Coastal)
+Master up to 35m NC – MAR40613 Certificate IV in Maritime Operations (Master up to 35m Near Coastal)

 Who is the Qualification for?

-MAR40613 Certificate IV in Maritime Operations (Master up to 35 metres Near Coastal) is offered by SMT and is suitable for people who wish to work as a Master up to 35 metres Near Coastal in the Maritime Industry and act as:
+This qualification is for people who wish to work as a Master up to 35 metres Near Coastal in the Maritime Industry and act as:

 - Master up to 35 metres within Australia's Exclusive Economic Zone